 The measurement procedures distinguish the following types of cells:

-1. The serving cell(s) - these are the PCell and one or more SCells, if configured for a UE supporting CA.
+1. The serving cell(s) - these are the SpCell and one or more SCells, if configured for a UE supporting CA.

 2. Listed cells - these are cells listed within the measurement object(s).